Stoxum/casinocoin-dev-portal/content/reference-data-api.md

 | `limit` | Integer | Maximum results per page.
 Defaults to 20.
 Cannot be more than 1,000. |
 | `marker` | String  | [Pagination](#pagination) key from previously returned response. |

-**Note:** This method cannot return CSV format; only JSON results are supported for raw CSC Ledger transactions.
+**Note:** This method cannot return CSV format; only JSON results are supported for raw STM Ledger transactions.

 #### Response Format